-Ref Controls Specified by PFC Tests of Controls Results of Tests 12.10 Only authorized employees and contractors can access Team Foundation development Server (TFS).
-Inspected 100% of accounts on the PFC Team Foundation Server and traced each user ID to either the active employee census or active contractor list provided by HR.
-No exceptions noted.
-12.11 Firewalls located in Dublin, Ohio and Columbus, Indiana are appropriately configured to restrict access to the internal networks except that which is explicitly approved.
+Ref Controls Specified by PFC Tests of Controls Results of Tests 12.10 Firewalls located in Dublin, Ohio and Columbus, Indiana are appropriately configured to restrict access to the internal networks except that which is explicitly approved.
 Access to Azure management functions is restricted to authorized IP address ranges belonging to PFC and authorized 3rd party development partners.
 Inquired of management regarding network security among subscription accounts and with respect to services enabled in the Azure environment.
 Examined firewall configurations in Azure and determined that authorized connections to the Azure management environment were restricted to authorized IP address or address ranges.
 Examined perimeter firewall configurations for both Dublin, Ohio and Columbus, Indiana locations to determine whether access rulesets are configured to filter traffic and to protect the network.
 No exceptions noted.